 I am a philosopher of science with a background in physics, philosophy, and theoretical biology.
 My research focuses on topics in the philosophy of the life and social sciences, in biology and society, and in research ethics.
 Officially I am Professor of Philosophy of Science and Technology in the Institute of Philosophy at Leibniz Universität Hannover, with a cross appointment as Professor in the Centre for Ethics and Law in the Life Sciences (CELLS).
-I am also Associate Faculty in the Socially Engaged Philosophy of Science Group (SEPOS) and a Visiting Fellow in the Center for Interdisciplinarity (C4I), both at Michigan State University.
+I am a Fellow of The Linnean Society of London, and Associate Faculty in the Socially Engaged Philosophy of Science Group (SEPOS) and Visiting Fellow in the Center for Interdisciplinarity (C4I), both at Michigan State University.

 I wrote my Doctoral dissertation as a Research Assistant at the (unfortunately abolished) endowed Chair of Philosophy of Biology, which at the time was housed in the wonderful Theoretical Biology group in Leiden's Institute of Biology - an eclectic group of philosophers of biology, bioethicists, mathematical and computational biologists, methodologists, and phylogenetic systematists.
 This circumstance is likely responsible for my view that there is no (and there should not be any) deep divide between the philosophy of a particular science and theoretical work in that science.